bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-10-22-round-midnight.md

 **Production notes**
 <br>

 **Gary Younge** is an award-winning author, broadcaster and a professor of sociology at the University of Manchester in England.
 Formerly a columnist at _The Guardian_, he is an editorial board member of _The_ _Nation_ magazine, the Alfred Knobler Fellow for Type Media and winner of the 2023 Orwell Prize for Journalism.
-He has written six books: _Dispatches from the Diaspora_, _From Nelson Mandela to Black Lives Matter_; _Another Day in the Death of America,_
-_A Chronicle of Ten Short Lives_; _The Speech, The Story Behind Martin Luther King’s Dream_; _Who Are We?_, _And Should It Matter in the 21st Century_; _Stranger in a Strange Land, Travels in the Disunited States_ and _No Place like Home, A Black Briton’s Journey through the Deep South_.
-He has also written for _The New York Review of Books_, _Granta_, _GQ_, _The Financial Times_ and
-_The New Statesman_ and made several radio and television documentaries on subjects ranging from gay marriage to Brexit.
+He has written six books: _Dispatches from the Diaspora_, _From Nelson Mandela to Black Lives Matter_; _Another Day in the Death of America,_ _A Chronicle of Ten Short Lives_; _The Speech, The Story Behind Martin Luther King’s Dream_; _Who Are We?_, _And Should It Matter in the 21st Century_; _Stranger in a Strange Land, Travels in the Disunited States_ and _No Place like Home, A Black Briton’s Journey through the Deep South_.
+He has also written for _The New York Review of Books_, _Granta_, _GQ_, _The Financial Times_ and  _The New Statesman_ and made several radio and television documentaries on subjects ranging from gay marriage to Brexit.

 **Caryl Phillips** is the author of numerous plays for the theatre, television, and radio.
 He is best known as a novelist and essayist; his many books include the novels _Crossing the River_, _A Distant Shore_ and _The Lost Child_, and the non-fiction titles _The European Tribe_ and _Colour Me English_.
 He wrote the screenplay for _Playing Away_ (directed by Horace Ové) and the Merchant Ivory production of V.S.
 Naipaul’s _The Mystic Masseur_.
 A member of the American Academy of Arts and Letters, and a Fellow of the Royal Literary Society, he is Professor of English at Yale University.

-<![endif]-->
+<br><br>

 **’ROUND MIDNIGHT**
 _Director_: Bertrand Tavernier
-_Production Companies_: Warner Bros.,
+_Production Companies_: Warner Bros.,  P.E.C.F.
-P.E.C.F.
 (Paris), Little Bear
 _Producer_: Irwin Winkler
 _Unit Manager_: Albert Prévost
 _Production Manager_: Pierre Saint-Blancat
 _Production Manager (NY)_: Monty Diamond
 _Production Office Co-ordinator (NY)_: Jane Bartelme
 _Location Manager (NY)_: Lydia Pilcher
-_Production Assistants_: Eddy Moine,
-Mathieu Howlett, Thierry Verrier, Catherine Guillot, Michel Kostromine
+_Production Assistants_: Eddy Moine,  Mathieu Howlett, Thierry Verrier, Catherine Guillot, Michel Kostromine
-_Assistant Directors_: Frédéric Bourboulon,
-Philippe Bérenger, Véronique Bourboulon
+_Assistant Directors_: Frédéric Bourboulon,  Philippe Bérenger, Véronique Bourboulon
 _Assistant Directors (NY)_: Mel Howard, Paula Brody
 _Screenplay_: David Rayfiel
-_Based on original incidents in the lives of_:
-Francis Paudras, Bud Powell
+_Based on original incidents in the lives of_:  Francis Paudras, Bud Powell
 _Director of Photography_: Bruno de Keyser
 _Camera Operator_: Philippe Brun
 _Editor_: Armand Psenny
 _Production Designer_: Alexandre Trauner
 _Art Directors_: Pierre Duquesne, Josh Harrison
 _Set Designer_: Philippe Turlure
-_Costume Designers_: Jacqueline Moreau,
+_Costume Designers_: Jacqueline Moreau,  Alexander Julian
-Alexander Julian
 _Wardrobe Assistants_: Monique Dury, Billy Lodger
 _Make-up_: Paul Lemarinel
 _Titles and Optical Effects_: Euro-Titres